pviswanathan/ChromeAutoTextExpander/README.md

  - Chrome's Sync Storage (shortcuts are synced across browsers)

 Feature Requests:
- - Work with Google's Inbox
+ - Show storage limits
  - Allow embedding of html into single-line expansions
- - Work with Chatango.com
+ - Adjustable buffer clear timeout
  - Nested shortcuts
  - Date Arithmetic
- - Adjustable buffer clear timeout
+ - Work with Google's Inbox
+ - Work with Chatango
+ - Work with Basecamp

 Hope this is useful to someone out there; would love any help optimizing and improving on it.
 Feel free to help contribute and expand on this project!